-What is a Whale Shark?
-The Oceans Friendly Giant
+What Is A Whale Shark?
+The Ocean's Friendly Giant

 A whale shark is a filter-feeding carpet shark and the largest extant fish species.